-If you or your child has been prescribed Adderall, you may wonder about certain possible side effects, including psychosis.
-Here’s what to know about any link between Adderall and psychosis, plus who’s at risk.
-You’ll also find tips to help you use this drug safely.
+If you or your child has been prescribed Adderall, you may wonder about possible side effects, including psychosis.

-Psychosis is a serious mental condition in which a person’s thinking is so damaged that they lose touch with reality.
+Psychosis is a serious mental condition in which a person’s thinking is so disordered that they lose touch with reality.
 Symptoms of psychosis can include:

 If you have a history of mental illness, you may be more likely to develop psychosis from using Adderall.
-The reason for this is not entirely known.
-However, one theory is that your body may respond differently to an increase of certain chemicals in your brain caused by Adderall.
+The reason for this isn’t entirely known.

 Your dosage of Adderall may affect whether or not you develop psychosis.
 Higher dosages may lead to a higher risk.

-While the risk is highest for people with a history of mental illness, psychosis is a risk for anyone taking Adderall.
-Here are steps you can take to help reduce your risk.
+While the risk is highest for people with a history of mental illness, anyone taking Adderall has a small risk for psychosis.
+Here are steps you can take to help reduce your risk:

 Discuss your full health history with your doctor before you start taking Adderall.
-Be sure to mention any personal or family history of depression, psychosis, psychotic behavior, bipolar disorder, or suicide.
-A history of any of these conditions raises your risk of psychosis from Adderall.
+Be sure to mention any personal or family history of the following:

-Tell your doctor right away if you notice any changes in mood or behavior
+Tell your doctor right away about mood or behavioral changes

 Pay attention to mood and behavior, and let your doctor know if you notice any changes.
 Talking to your doctor is especially important if you notice mood symptoms that are new or that get worse quickly.

-Adderall can be an effective treatment for symptoms of ADHD or narcolepsy.
-However, if you’re concerned about the side effects of Adderall, talk with your doctor.
-Ask any questions you have.
-Questions you ask could include:
+Adderall can be an effective treatment for ADHD symptoms or narcolepsy symptoms.
+However, if you’re concerned about the side effects of Adderall, talk with your doctor and don’t hesitate to ask questions.